-Check out Dr. Rhea’s recent TEDxGreensboro talk on the use of VR to address human health challenges!
+Check out Dr. Rhea’s TEDxGreensboro talk on the use of VR to address human health challenges!

 247 Coleman Building

 The focus of this lab is to understand the role of complex behavior in gait and postural control, and to develop novel rehabilitation interventions to enhance motor behavior—including the use of virtual reality and smartphone technology.
 As we navigate the environment, we must continually adapt our gait to avoid or accommodate obstacles such as stairs, other people or moving cars.
 After an injury, aging, or pathology, the ability to adapt gait to the environment is compromised, leading to an increased risk of falling and injury.
 To restore a patient’s ability to appropriately interact with the environment – termed functional mobility – a physical rehabilitation program is employed.
 Unfortunately, the decision of when functional mobility has been restored is largely subjective, making it difficult to know when a patient should be released to return to dynamic activity, such as sports or active duty.
 Releasing the patient prematurely could lead to an increased risk of further injury.
 To this end, the VEAR Lab objectively measures functional mobility using a dynamic systems approach, which is then merged with virtual reality and smartphone technology to enhance the assessment, tracking, and rehabilitation of a variety of clinical populations.
 Research in our lab has been funded by the National Institutes of Health (NIH), the Department of Defense (DoD), the US Navy, Health Resources and Services Administration (HRSA), and the Women’s Football Foundation (WFF).

 Media Highlighting our Research

 - Kinesiology Today (August 2021)

 - Gate City Chatter (February 2020)

 - New York Times (February 2018)